meetapandit/nyc-citibike-data-pipeline/README.md

 - Avg trip per day/week/month?
 Depending on who is the audience for the visualization
 - What time of the day were the trips taken
 - What are the most popular stations?

 **Tech Stack**

 - Real-time data analysis
-  - Apache Flink for capturing real-time feed from bike stations like station id, number of docks, bikes available, bikes booked and bikes disabled and partition by region id
+  - Apache Flink for capturing real-time feed from bike stations like station id, number of docks, bikes available, bikes booked and bikes disabled and partitioned by region id
-  - Store into relational database to maintain ACID properties as we don’t want  to show a booked bike as available Move to Apache Iceberg for analytics
+  - Store into a relational database to maintain ACID properties as we don’t want  to show a booked bike as available Move to Apache Iceberg for analytics

 - Historical Data Analysis and Visualization